 In other words, I work with whatever works best for the couple rather than a prescribed approach with a set of number sessions.
 You decide what you want and when therapy is complete based on your goals, outcomes and healing.
-Can you better manage conflict?
-Has secure attachment been restored?
+Do you have secure attachment in your relationship?

-By working from this perspective, I can help you learn each other’s automatic reactions in order to increase your sense of safety, understanding and love.
+By working from this perspective, I can help partners learn each other’s automatic reactions in order to increase their sense of safety, understanding and love.

 A Progressive Approach to Your Therapy